csawlogo.jpg

 Cyngen ap Cadell

-Discusses certain modern emendations of the ninth century pedigrees of Harleian Ms 3859 which "created" sons and grandsons of Cyngen, the man who erected the Pillar of Eliseg
+Discusses certain modern emendations of the tenth century pedigrees of Harleian Ms 3859 which "created" sons and grandsons of Cyngen, the man who erected the Pillar of Eliseg

 Nest ferch Cadell ap Brochwel